FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 The Software Mode Template works identically to the Server Mode Template in that it provides the ability to replace the command line passed in with regexes.
 The Software Mode Template also has an additional attribute, `hideWindow`, which causes the window of the software to be hidden.
 This is ideal for hiding console windows for softwares that have them.

 For example, a practical use of the Software Mode Template would be to create a `modification` element that always ensures the use of important Java options.
+Note that this example is simplified from the real Java configuration file for the purpose of demonstration.

 ```
 <modification name="java">